shulgaalexey/idgen/README.md

 	assert(g.get_id() == 13);
 	assert(g.next_id() == 14);

-Note that the type of IDs in this class is set to unsigned int.
+Note, that the type of IDs in this class is set to unsigned int.

 For the cases when the thread safety is required, use simple_idgen_async.